 Mayo is in Lafayette County, Florida’s second-least populous county.
-It got its original name from a Confederate colonel, James Mayo, but is known best for being the hometown of Kerwin Bell, a former University of Florida quarterback (1984-1987).
-Bell is affectionally known as the “Throwin’ Mayoan”.
+It got its original name from a Confederate colonel, James Mayo, but is known best for being the hometown of Kerwin Bell, a former University of Florida quarterback (1984-1987), and affectionally known as the “Throwin’ Mayoan”.

 Some say Mayo should become Miracle Whip permanently.
 They wouldn’t be the first town to do this.
-In 1950, Hot Springs, New Mexico, renamed itself Truth or Consequences in order to get the game show broadcast from the town.
-Granville, North Dakota, temporarily became McGillicuddy City, North Dakota, in the 1990s after the distributor of the mint Schnapps paid the town $100,000.
-However, the most successful name change was probably when North Tarrytown, New York switched to Sleepy Hollow in the mid-1990s to honor its roots as the setting for Washington Irving’s story, “The Legend of Sleepy Hollow.
+In 1950, Hot Springs, New Mexico, renamed itself Truth or Consequences.
+This was in order to get the game show broadcast from the town.
+Granville, North Dakota, temporarily became McGillicuddy City.
+This was in the 1990s after the distributor of the mint Schnapps paid the town $100,000.
+However, the most successful name change was probably when North Tarrytown, New York switched to Sleepy Hollow.
+This was in the mid-1990s to honor its roots as the setting for Washington Irving’s story, “The Legend of Sleepy Hollow.

 Where To Eat:

 Check out Trip Advisor to see where to eat in Mayo/Miracle Whip, Florida: https://www.tripadvisor.com/Restaurants-g34428-Mayo_Florida.html